 Your divorce is finalized and the child support order has been determined.
 Your ex has primary custody of the kids and you know what you must pay each month.
 This determination was reached after the court analyzed the data and information provided to them by your ex and you.

-The state bases child support on your income, education, job, standard of living and a variety of other factors.
+The state bases child support on your income, education, job, the standard of living, and a variety of other factors.

 It uses similar factors for your spouse, now be the primary caregiver for your kids.
 Additional factors also play a role, such as the number of children, their ages, career status, and all other relevant current circumstances.